Dansby Swanson Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 10th in MLB.

-- The Marlins allow the fifth-most home runs in baseball (46 total, 1.4 per game).
+- Marlins pitchers combine to rank 24th in baseball in home runs allowed (46 total, 1.4 per game).

+- Alcantara gets the start for the Marlins, his seventh of the season.
+He is 1-3 with a 5.35 ERA and 31 strikeouts in 35 1/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Tuesday, the right-hander threw five innings against the Atlanta Braves, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.